Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 160.  ### Question160
-Sizing is best when Select all that apply
+Sizing is best when: Select all that apply

-- [x] It is done by the actual Developers who will carry out the work
+- [x] It is done by the actual Developers who will carry out the work.
-- [x] It is done by a group, rather than an individual
+- [x] It is done by a group, rather than an individual.
-- [x] Estimates are made relative to similar things
+- [x] Estimates are made relative to similar things.
-- [ ] It is done by the Lead Developer alone
+- [ ] It is done by the Lead Developer alone.

 _[⬆ Back to Top](#table-of-contents)_